spike0en/oneplus_archive/README.md

 ## Overview 🔍

-- This archive contains stock firmware images for various [OnePlus phones](https://www.oneplus.com/store/phone).
+- This archive contains stock OTA images for various [OnePlus phones](https://www.oneplus.com/store/phone).
-- It is useful for flashing custom ROM(s) that require a specific firmware version—especially when that version isn’t bundled with the ROM itself.
+- It is useful for flashing the stock ROM / custom ROM(s) that require a specific firmware version—especially when that version isn’t bundled with the ROM itself.
 - Additionally, the archive includes stock `boot` / `init_boot` images in archived form, which helps with rooting or restoring stock partitions during OTA updates.

 ---